Silicon Valley gear up for auction: Pied Piper badges, Hacker Hostel ping-pong table, Gilfoyle's Satan iPhone case

 Part of the proceeds from the auction will support St. Joseph Center's Codetalk program, a tuition-free digital web tech job training program for low income, underemployed and underserved women in LA County.

-Bidding starts Sunday, Dec.
-8 at 11 p.m.
-PT just as the cold, reality sets in that the Gavin Belson and the Pied Piper guys won't be living on in new episodes.
+Bidding started Sunday night just as the cold reality set in that Gavin Belson and the Pied Piper guys won't be living on in new episodes.
 At least they can endure in Richard's frantically scribbled handwritten notes on middle-out compression, the Weissman score and cloud storage.

 The auction begins closing on Dec.
 20, and ends Dec.
-21. HBO will provide an official Studio Certificate of Authenticity for all items sold.
+21. HBO will provide an official Studio Certificate of Authenticity for every item sold.
 Yes, even Jian-Yang's underwear.

 Discuss: HBO's Silicon Valley gear for auction: Pied Piper badges, Gilfoyle's Satan iPhone case